This is a named option within the Engineering Mechanics, MS.

 Application Requirements and Process

-Degree: For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+For admission to graduate study in Engineering Mechanics, an applicant must have a bachelor's degree in engineering, mathematics, or physical science, and an undergraduate record that indicates an ability to successfully pursue graduate study.
+International applicants must have a degree comparable to a regionally accredited US bachelor’s degree.
 All applicants must satisfy requirements that are set forth by the Graduate School

-GPA: The Graduate School requires a minimum undergraduate grade point average of 3.0 on a 4.0 basis on the equivalent of the last 60 semester hours from the most recent bachelor's degree.
-In special cases, students with grade point averages lower than 3.0 who meet all the general requirements of the Graduate School may be considered for admission on probation.
+The Graduate School requires a minimum undergraduate grade point average of 3.0 on a 4.0 scale on the equivalent of the last 60 semester hours from the most recent bachelor's degree or a master's degree with a minimum cumulative GPA of 3.0 on a 4.0 scale.

 Each application must include the following: